githubtraining/react-course/responses/08_change-props-students-activity.md

 ## Step 9: Adding the correct props

-Take a look at this conditional between lines 71 and 80 in `src/App.jsx`.

-We are trying to render the correct component when we click `Students`.

 There are some issues with this code.
 We want to be modifying the `students` list, not the `assignments` list.

-Let's go ahead and change some props!
+Let's change some props between lines 71 and 80 to render the correct components when we click `Students`.

 ### :keyboard: Activity: Change the props for Students

-1. Uncomment the conditional statement between lines 71 and 80
+1. Uncomment the conditional statement between lines 65 and 75 of `src/App.jsx`
-2. On line 74, change the `placeholder` prop to `"Add Student..."`
+2. On line 68, change the `placeholder` prop to `"Add Student..."`
-3. On line 75, change the `currList` prop to `{this.state.students}`
+3. On line 69, change the `currList` prop to `{this.state.students}`
-4. On line 76, change the `addFunction` prop to `{this.addStudent}`
+4. On line 70, change the `addFunction` prop to `{this.addStudent}`
-5. Save your code
+5. Save your changes
 6. To run your code, move inside your repo folder in your terminal and run `npm start`
 7. Exit the process in your terminal using `Ctrl + C`
-8. Commit and push your code to the `changes` branch:
+8. Stage, commit, and push your changes to the `changes` branch:
     ```
     git add src/App.jsx
     git commit -m "change props for students rendering"